 - You can’t get these products for use at home.
 Only dental professionals can access them.

 Is professional whitening safer than at-home whitening?

 Generally speaking, yes.
-Even if reputable at-home kits are safe when used correctly, the average person cannot match the expertise a dentist brings to the table.
+Even if reputable at-home kits are considered safe when used correctly, the average person cannot match the expertise a dentist brings to the table.

 Should I get a dental exam before whitening my teeth?

 Yes, and with professional whitening, this is almost always part of the process.
 Your dentist should ensure that your teeth and gums are healthy enough for whitening before beginning.

 Which treatment is best for deep stains, like those from tetracycline?

 KöR.
 In fact, it is the only treatment that can treat these types of stains.
 Just keep in mind that this system requires a greater time and financial investment than other ones.

 I just need a touchup before a big event.
 Which treatment is right for me?